poing/laravel-elb/README.md

 # Running Laravel on AWS Elastic Beanstalk with HTTPS

-The package proveds the necessary *essentials* to get your Laravel app running on AWS Elastic Beanstalk `(ELB)` with HTTPS.
+The package provides the necessary *essentials* to get your Laravel app running on AWS Elastic Beanstalk `(ELB)` with HTTPS.

 It provides the following: